sje30/schol2018/innovations.md

 **DORA** https://sfdora.org/ is a declaration for individuals and institutions to commit to evaluating research based on its content rather than metrics.
-Most UK funders have signed, although only a few Universites have signed.
+Most UK funders have signed, although only a few universities have signed.
 See also the Leiden Manifesto for Research Metrics (http://www.leidenmanifesto.org/).

 **Published Peer Review Reports**.
 Many journals now already or have